 These courses meet weekly with no set end date.
 Families pay a weekly subscription for ongoing classes, and curriculum must be designed so that a learner could easily attend any session, at any time, without having attended previous sessions.
 This format works well for themed clubs, art and music classes, social groups, and academic study.
 Courses like “Cat Lovers Club,” “6th Grade Algebra Practice,” or “Astronaut Profiles: Who Went to Space and When?” would all be appropriate for an ongoing meeting format.
 The most important distinction between ongoing classes and other live meetings is the focus on a learner’s ability to join in at any time, as opposed to curriculum that builds on itself with each class.
 Learn more about creating a successful ongoing class here.

-Instead of a group learning experience, you may choose to offer any of the class formats above as a 1-to-1 tutoring course.
+Instead of a group learning experience, you may choose to offer any of the class formats above as a 1-on-1 tutoring course.
 These types of classes allow for you to personalize curriculum for a single learner, and can either complement or expand on your existing group courses.
 Learn more here.

 Groups offer the opportunity for less formalized, more collaborative learning experiences on Outschool.
 When learners sign up for a monthly subscription to a Group, they receive access to a special classroom where they can interact with peers who have shared interests, participate in activities or challenges, and share their work.
 As an educator, you will actively monitor and guide learner participation in the group by facilitating discussions and inspiring participation.
 Groups have different age, engagement, and approval requirements than other classes – so make sure you do your research before submitting a Group class listing.
 Read all Groups policies here, or explore this professional development course.